What Are Normal Estrogen Levels in Men and Women? - Balance My Hormones TRT in the UK

 • Headaches

 As described earlier, it is important for the sexual health of men that they have a balance between estrogen and testosterone.
-When these hormones get imbalanced due to the increased production of estrogen, then the following symptoms appear.

 What happens when estrogen levels are low?

-Women notice the following symptoms when they produce low estrogen.
+Women notice the following symptoms when they produce low estrogen:

-• Lack of vaginal lubrication that leads to painful sex
+• Lack of vaginal lubrication that leads to painful sex and vaginal dryness

 • Mood swings